Issifu Ali: Career

-Ali returned from the United Kingdom to Ghana and worked at Casselton and Elliot group of Company which was a group of Chartered Accountants in Accra.
+Ali returned from the United Kingdom to Ghana and worked at the Casselton and Elliot group of Company which was a group of Chartered Accountants in Accra.
 Later, he resigned after two years, to take on the post of Chief Accountant at the Agricultural Credit and Co-operative Bank now Agricultural Development Bank, from September 1965 until his appointment as commissioner.
-Ali was a board member of the Trustees for the Center for Civic Education now National Commission for Civic Education and the Executive council for the Society for the Blind Ghana.